 Welcome to our ‘Bonnie William from Dundee’ Website

-This site tells the stories of William Hartley Wilson and his wife Margaret (Williamson) and their families in the villages of Drumsturdiemuir, Monikie and Newbigging , and within the Monikie, Monifieth & Barry parishes of Angus, Scotland; and thereafter from Nov 27, 1820 in Van Diemen’s Land (Tasmania), Australia.
+It tells the stories of William Hartley Wilson and his wife Margaret (Williamson) and their families in the locales and villages of Drumsturdiemuir, Monikie and Newbigging , and within the Monikie, Monifieth & Barry parishes of Angus, Scotland; and thereafter from Nov 27, 1820 in Van Diemen’s Land (Tasmania), Australia.

 About our Research and Researchers